gcsga/gcsga/RefactorNotes.md

 ## Current Task Notes

+- Save last added prereq/feature as in GCS
 - Replacements tab on item sheet
 - Toggle for showing replacements instead of placeholders (optional)
 - In non-edit mode, show replacements instead of substitutions maybe with indicating color background